rdglabs/RandomText/static/data.md

 At the end of the day, whether you swear by your eReader or clutch your hardcovers like a lifeline, reading is what matters.
 Some of us embrace technology; others prefer the old-school charm of ink and paper.
 And then there are the truly unhinged ones—those who happily use both.
 Monsters.

+- Oh, honey, scanning random QR codes like it’s a shortcut to heaven?
+Bless your heart.
+That’s about as smart as licking a frozen flagpole in the dead of winter.
+You might as well hand over your phone, your bank info, and the deed to your grandma’s house while you’re at it.
+These little pixel traps can lead you straight into a mess bigger than Aunt Carol’s third divorce—malware, stolen passwords, or worse, your phone spillin’ all your business faster than the church ladies at Sunday brunch.

+Now, let’s get one thing clear—not every QR code is your friend.
+Just ‘cause it’s slapped on a flyer, taped to a gas pump, or stuck on some random street pole doesn’t mean it’s safe.
+Hackers are slicker than butter on a hot biscuit, and they love trickin’ folks into scanin’ codes that hijack your info faster than your cousin Jimmy borrows money he ain’t never gonna pay back.
+And don’t get me started on them fake payment codes—one bad scan, and your cash is gone quicker than a plate of biscuits at a family reunion.

+Be smart, darlin’.
+If you absolutely must scan a QR code, at least act like you got some sense.
+Check the source, don’t scan nothin’ from a sketchy piece of paper taped to a wall, and for the love of all things holy, use your phone’s security settings.
+And if some shady-lookin’ sign tells you you’ve won a *free iPhone* just by scanin’ a QR code, you best take a step back and ask yourself—when’s the last time Apple handed out free iPhones like they’re samples at Costco?
+That’s right, never.

+So next time a random QR code is callin’ your name, don’t just scan it like it’s a golden ticket to the good life.
+If you wouldn’t give your Social Security number to a man in a van sellin’ "discount" car insurance, then don’t go tappin’ every code you see like it’s a button at the honky-tonk jukebox.
+Your cybersecurity—and your common sense—deserve better.

 - ![img](./img/1%20-%20Zelda.png)
   ![img](./img/2%20-%20Zelda.png)
   ![img](./img/3%20-%20Zelda.png)